RadioCat01/Portfolio-React/README.md

-React Portfolio site with use of Git API and more
+React Portfolio site with use of
+Git API
+Framer Motion
+Typewriter
+...